 |Children aged up to 6 months||30mg|

-Magnesium supplements are also available in transdermal forms such as:
+There are many other alternatives, with transdermal forms such as:

-These are all alternative options for those who do not want to swallow tablets or for children who find it difficult to take tablets and do not get enough magnesium in their diet.
+These are all options for those who do not want to swallow tablets or for children who find it difficult to take tablets and do not get enough nutrients in their diet.

-Transdermal magnesium supplements are available in the form of gels, sprays and lotions and, by bypassing the digestive system, allow for the supplement to be absorbed quickly and more effectively than tablet form.
+Transdermal magnesium is available in the form of gels, sprays, and lotions.
+By bypassing the digestive system, they allow for the supplement to be absorbed quickly and more effectively than tablet form.

 - Easy to apply

 - Bypasses the digestive system